End-to-End Sequential Sampling and Reconstruction for MRI: Method

 where $\vec{U}$ is a vector of $N$ independent realizations of the uniform distribution on the interval $[0,1]$.
 We use rejection sampling to guarantee the exact number of specified $\kappa$-space samples is obtained at each step $t$.

 The indicator function $\mathbbm{1}_{\vec{U} \leq \vec{P}}$ is not differentiable, which hinders the training of the model through back-propagation.
-In this paper, we follow \cite{bengio2013estimating,zhang2020extending} and use a straight-through estimator that applies the indicator function in the forward pass to generate the binary sampling mask $\vec{M}_{t+1}$, while approximating its gradients by treating the binary indicator function as a sigmoid during back-propagation.
+In this paper, we follow \citet{bengio2013estimating,zhang2020extending} and use a straight-through estimator that applies the indicator function in the forward pass to generate the binary sampling mask $\vec{M}_{t+1}$, while approximating its gradients by treating the binary indicator function as a sigmoid during back-propagation.
 In this way, we are able to capture binary sampling in real MR scanning, while retaining useful gradients for end-to-end training.

 We instantiate the 1D line sampler as a Multilayer Perceptron (MLP) with five layers separated by ReLU activation functions.
 In the 2D point sampler we replace the MLP with a 8-block convolutional UNet network design with ReLU activation functions.
 We find the convolutional architecture more efficient on the higher dimensional action space.
-Further details of the network architectures for both sampler networks are included in the supplemental material.
+Further details of the network architectures for both samplers are included in \refapp{model}.